-Plan in time to get some fresh air every day, as part of your daily exercise such a walk or cycle or if you are self-isolating, sitting in the garden, on a balcony or ensure you have time with your windows open.
+Plan in time to get some fresh air every day, such a walk or cycle or if you are self-isolating, sitting in the garden, on a balcony or ensure you have time with your windows open.

 For information about issues which may affect your mental health such as housing, debt, relationships or legal issues, visit our mental wellbeing pages.

 Practising relaxation and meditation every day is proven to reduce stress and promote feelings of wellbeing.

 Keep occupied: take time to enjoy an existing hobby or start a new one.

 Reading or listening to an audio or music can improve your mood and allow you to relax.
 The Norfolk Library Service has a range of online resources such as eBooks, eMagazines or eAudios.
 Find out how to become a library member.

 Visit the NHS website for 10 tips to help if you are worried about coronavirus.

 Spending more time than usual with other people at home can be a really positive experience.
 However there may be times when this isn’t always the case.

 Not being able to get out and about and take part in our usual activities can leave us feeling frustrated.
 This can make it difficult to be around other people, but there are some things we can do to help try to reduce this and get along better:

 Remember that it’s important to respect everyone’s right to space and privacy.
 The Mental Health Foundation has further information on nurturing our relationships and living well at home with others.